by B.J. Rogers

 Wanna know how people feel about working at your organization?
 Start somewhere proven – try Gallup’s “Q12” employee engagement questionnaire.
 Understand where your staff is at when it comes to engagement and the odds are you’ll get some insight into how people feel about their work.
 From there you just might get a glimpse into whether the culture of your org is strong and healthy or in need of a checkup and a boost!

-If you liked this article, check out Great Culture, Great Results: Building Healthy Organizations from the Inside on August 30-31.
-Register and get the details here!
+If you liked this article, check out our two-day seminar Cultivating Kick-A** Culture (formerly Great Culture, Great Results: Building Healthy Organizations from the Inside Out).

 Email us at firstname.lastname@example.org or visit us online.